-This prospectus qualifies the distribution of an aggregate of 39,412,385 subordinate voting shares of the Company (the "Spin-Out Shares") to the holders of common shares of CSI (the "CSI Shareholders") on a pro-rata basis by way of a dividend-in-kind (the "Dividend") under applicable securities laws in each of the provinces and territories of Canada.
+This prospectus qualifies the distribution by CSI of an aggregate of 39,412,385 subordinate voting shares of the Company (the "Spin-Out Shares") to the holders of common shares of CSI (the "CSI Shareholders") on a pro-rata basis by way of a dividend-in-kind (the "Dividend") under applicable securities laws in each of the provinces and territories of Canada.
+See "Principal and Selling Shareholders".
 The securities to be distributed under this Canadian prospectus may not be offered or sold in the United States by holders thereof unless registered under the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") and applicable state securities laws or an exemption from such registration is available.
 This Canadian prospectus does not constitute an offer to sell or a solicitation of an offer to buy any securities within the United States.
 CSI will own preferred shares of the Company that will have a cumulative dividend entitlement of 5% and a redemption amount equal to the fair market value of the Company at the time of the Dividend.
 CSI will have the right to cause the redemption of those preferred shares at any time, subject to certain conditions.
 As a result, the Spin-Out Shares are expected to have a nominal fair market value at the time of the Dividend.

-The Dividend will be paid at a ratio of 1.859817814 Spin-Out Shares for every one common share of CSI (the "CSI Common Shares") which is outstanding on the record date to be fixed by the board of directors of CSI (the "Record Date").
+The Dividend will be paid at a ratio of 1.859817814 Spin-Out Shares for every one common share of CSI (the "CSI Common Shares") which is outstanding on the record date fixed by the board of directors of CSI (the "Record Date").
 Fractional shares will not be issued.
 The number of Spin-Out Shares to be distributed to a CSI Shareholder will be rounded down to the nearest whole number of Spin-Out Shares.
 As of the date of this prospectus, there were 21,191,530 CSI Common Shares outstanding.

 The Spin-Out Shares are not available for purchase pursuant to this prospectus, and no funds are to be received by the Company or CSI from the distribution of the Spin-Out Shares.
+The expenses of the Offering will be paid by the Coop, which is, at the date of this prospectus, a subsidiary of CSI.

-This prospectus also qualifies the grant by the Company of the Exchangeable Unit Provisions in respect of the Exchangeable Units (each as defined herein) and the subordinate voting shares of the Company issuable on the exercise thereof.
+This prospectus also qualifies the grant by the Company of the Exchangeable Unit Provisions in respect of the Exchangeable Units (each as defined herein).
 For more information see "Description of Capital Structure - Exchangeable Units".

 As at the date of this prospectus, the Company does not have any of its securities listed or quoted, has not applied to list or quote any of its securities, and does not intend to apply to list or quote any of its securities, on the Toronto Stock Exchange, Aequitas NEO Exchange Inc., a U.S. marketplace, or a marketplace outside Canada and the United States of America.
 There is currently no market through which the Spin-Out Shares may be sold and holders may not be able to resell the Spin-Out Shares distributed under this prospectus.
 This may affect the pricing of the Spin-Out Shares in the secondary market, and the transparency and availability of trading price, the liquidity of the Spin-Out Shares, and the extent of issuer regulation.
 See "Risk Factors".
-The closing of the Spin-Out is conditional on the Spin-Out Shares being conditionally approved for listing on the TSX Venture Exchange (the "TSXV") (the "Listing").
-The Listing is intended to occur shortly after the effective time of the distribution of the Spin-Out Shares, however, the Spin-Out Shares are not expected to begin trading on the TSXV until shortly after the effective time of the Acquisition (as defined herein) (the "Trading").
-Neither the Listing nor the Trading, nor the intended timing of the Listing or Trading, can be guaranteed.
+The TSX Venture Exchange (the "TSXV") has conditionally approved the listing of the Spin-Out Shares (the "Listing"), subject to the Company fulfilling all of the listing requirements of the TSXV prior to January 27, 2021.
+The Listing is expected to occur approximately 30 days after the effective time of the Acquisition (as defined herein).